Covenants, Equitable Servitudes and Restrictions 4: Against Whom May One Enforce the Promise?

 This lesson is designed to assist the first year Property student in analyzing the various questions arising from one's attempting to enforce real covenants and equitable servitudes.
 It follows in the order of the analytical process developed in the lesson on creating covenants and addresses the question "Under what circumstances might one who is not the original promisor be liable for not performing the promise?"

-In contrast, to facilitate students' learning and understanding, CALI's series of lessons on real covenants and equitable servitudes provides an approach which breaks the study into more discreet, digestible components.
+As with many areas of the law, especially the more complicated ones, there is more than one way to analyze a problem.
+Students and attorneys regularly find the study of real covenants and equitable servitudes to be extremely difficult.
+Casebooks and hornbooks often address more than one topic at a time when dealing with topics.
+In contrast, to facilitate students' learning and understanding, CALI's series of lessons on real covenants and equitable servitudes provides an approach which breaks the study into more discrete, digestible components.
 This will not replace the traditional analysis regarding real covenants and servitudes.
 Rather, by mastering the CALI lessons, students will be better able to understand traditional covenants analyses.

 On completion of the lesson, the student will be able to:

 1. Define who qualifies as an original promisor.